 - Drop attacks.

 - Dizziness or vertigo without loss of consciousness.

 - Transient ischaemic attacks/stroke.

 - Psychogenic pseudosyncope.

-See also separate article Dizziness, Giddiness and Feeling Faint.
+See also the separate Dizziness, Giddiness and Feeling Faint article.

 - Most often occurs in younger adults or teenagers.